 The idea of getting neutered is not much different than the definition of being maimed for humans.
 However, for pets it becomes an entirely different thing.
 Many first-time pet owners are hesitant or unsure about whether spaying/neutering is cruel or if it is ethical.
 It seems cruel and yet many if not the majority of pet owners choose to spay because they understand the consequences of not doing so.

-At Silver Nickel Puppies, all of our pets are spayed/neutered
+At Silver Nickel Puppies, all of our pets are go through the spay and neuter process.

 Pet lovers are heartbroken by the amount of stray pets on the street who are without a loving home, food, and shelter.
 It is especially difficult on dogs because many dogs have been bred to become more domesticated, they are far less suited to life as a stray as compared to cats.
 Cats are much more independent and overall less domesticated than dogs and still, they suffer from the consequences of not neutering pets.